paragon279/4kvideoplayer/README.md

 # Portable Video Player based on FFmpeg for Windows

-**Description:**
+## Description

-A simple and lightweight video player implementation for Windows that is built upon FFmpeg.
-This player is designed to be minimalistic and easy to understand, with the core code written in C. It directly accesses video and audio rendering devices on specific platforms.
-On the Win32 platform, it utilizes GDI and Direct3D APIs for video rendering and WaveOut API for audio rendering.
+This is a simple and lightweight video player implementation for Windows that is built upon FFmpeg.
+The player is designed to be minimalistic and easy to understand, with the core code written in C. It directly accesses video and audio rendering devices on specific platforms.
+On the Win32 platform, it utilizes GDI and Direct3D APIs for video rendering and the WaveOut API for audio rendering.

-**Features:**
+## Features

 - Smooth playback of various video files.
 - Low CPU and memory usage compared to official FFmpeg's ffplay.
 - High performance, compatibility, and stability.